Asabeneh/Git-and-Github/README.md

 # Introduction to Git and Github
-Git is version control tool.
-In one way or the other you may need to use git and github.
+Git is a version control tool.
+In one way or the other you may need to use a git and a github.
-You need to use git and github either to store your project on the cloud or to collabrate with your team.
+You need to use git and github either to store your projects on the cloud or to collabrate with your team.
 A version control is a means of recording changes to a file or set of files over time so that you can recall specific versions later.

 ## 1. Install Git and Signup on Github